 If there are issues that need immediate attention, like a security vulnerability, expect them to contact you right away about it.
 Otherwise, you can expect to have a list of recommendations to discuss with your vCIO when you meet after the first 90 days of services.

 Transitioning to a new managed IT service provider will stir up some activity and communications while it’s happening.
 But once you get into the swing of it, you’ll be glad that you made the change.
+Keep in mind that improving IT doesn’t just improve your day-to-day experience with technology, it sets your organization up for digital transformation.

 Make a Smooth Transition to Bellwether Managed IT